neetjn/py-component-controller/README.md

 As can be seen in the controller example, a component included in the constructor can be accessed at any time by it's key pair name.
 The `env` variable we instantiate in our `Product` instance `legacy`, is also trickeled down into each of `Product`'s components which can then be processed as done in the `Component` example.

+## Testing

+All module related e2e tests are in the `py-component-controller/tests` subdirectory.
+To setup your environment run `make setup`.
+To stand up the mock application, run `make app`.
+This will serve the application on localhost:3000.
+To run the test suite, use `make tests`.

+Requirements:

+* Chromium 60
+* ChromeDriver 2.32.3
+* Node.js 6
+* Python 2.7
+* Pip

+## Contributing

+Make sure your code passes our lint and e2e tests.
+Any new features added must also be tested in the `py-component-controller/tests` subdirectory.

 ---
 Copyright (c) 2017 John Nolette Licensed under the Apache License, Version 2.0.